 But wait… don’t go yet.
 Make sure you read my post too.
 Why?
 Because after following this tutorial, I have some more recommendations.
 Some things that, man, if I had to rip the whole thing down and start over I would TOTALLY do it this way.

 Haha like I would ever try this project again.
-Maybe.
-Not in the near future, though.
+Maybe… Not in the foreseeable future, though.

 Anyway the rest of this post is good stuff.
 And if you learn from my mistakes it should save your relationships or marriages and/or sanity.

 What do I mean by “this project isn’t easy”?